sanskrit/raw_etexts_english/blogs/manasataramgini/2008-09-22_king-harihara-ii-praised-as-a-portion-of-skanda.md

 +++
-title = "King harihara-II praised as a portion ofxa0skanda"
+title = "King harihara-II praised as a portion of skanda"

 +++
 The nallur plate of the vijayanagaran king harihara-II praises him as a